nickbuker/datasurveyor/README.md

 ### Categorical features

 #### Description
-Surveyor expects categorical features to denote categories and to be stored as object (string) or integer type.
+Categorical features encode information about category.
+Surveyor expects categorical features to be stored as object (string) or integer type.
 In the example data, `state` and `platform` are categorical features.

-<a name="categoricqal-features-import"></a>
+<a name="categorical-features-import"></a>

 #### Importing CategoricalFeatures
 The categorical feature tools can be imported with the command below.